sowmya1283/hangman_python/README.md

 ## **Credits**

 * A youtube tutorial which helped me to understand and build logic for hangman game was really great.
-[Bro Code](https://www.youtube.com/watch?v=ag8NtD1e0Kc) were very helpful in helping me gain an understanding of the logic and necessary code to develop the project.
-The code to display the board is based on one of his tutorials.
-I also used his code to convert the column numbers to letters.
-However, this project is class-based and has been developed with many more features.
+[Bro Code](https://www.youtube.com/watch?v=ag8NtD1e0Kc).
+Based on this tutorial, I have used his all his logic to build the game. then later it is enhanced with metors guidance and suggestions.

-* Another youtube tutorial related to hangman game was initially helpful to understand on how to play the game.
+* Another youtube tutorial related to hangman game was very helpful initially to understand on how to play the game.
 The course is by [Triple S Games](https://www.youtube.com/watch?v=cGOeiQfjYPk)

 * Course material in Scrimba was also very helpful for me to understand python in a short time.
+[Scrimba-Python](https://scrimba.com/learn-python-c03/~00)

+* I have also used Chat-GPT to understand the Hangman game and its features.
+[Chat-GPT](https://chatgpt.com/)

 ### **Honourable mentions**
-* Many thanks to my mentor, Richard Wells, who is always avialable and guiding me whenever I needed.
-He is very dedicated and kind who gave me valuable feedback and ideas to enhance the project.
-He is true inspirational and motivational.
+* Many thanks to my mentor, Richard Wells, who is always very helping and guiding me whenever I needed.
+He is very dedicated and kind person who gave me valuable feedback and ideas to enhance the project.
+He is true inspirational and motivational for me in my current journey.
 * Many thanks to code institute student support, they always helped with python errors and tutored me whenever required.
 * Many thanks to code institute community in slack.
 * Many thanks to family and friends who are always an inspiration to me.